RTXteam/RTX/notes/arax-maintenance-sop.md

 DB_DIR/KG2.10.2/curie_to_pmids_v1.0_KG2.10.2.sqlite
 DB_DIR/KG2.10.2/fda_approved_drugs_v1.0_KG2.10.2c.pickle
 ```
-But remember, you should check `generate-db-symlinks.sh` since that has the
+To get your list of database files, check `generate-db-symlinks.sh` since that script
+should have the
 latest list of database dependencies.

 2. On your local dev system, create a directory for you ARAX development work; you can